ESIPFed/data-help-desk/docs/how_to/how_to_support_volunteers.md

       encourage volunteers during the meeting week once the schedule is released.
    - Volunteers for AGU24 were informed of their time slots and encouraged to consider the booth a home base throughout the week.
-1. **Providing Surveys for Feedback on How to Support Volunteers in the Future**
+1. **Provide Surveys for Feedback on How to Support Volunteers in the Future**
    - It is recommended to survey volunteers post-event to get their thoughts on what worked well and what could be improved.
    - A post-event survey can gather volunteer feedback on how the events could be